erazortt/DoViBaker/README.md

 DoViBaker(bl,el,rpu="RPU.bin")
 ```

-Dynamic tonemapping can be done by providing a collection of LUTs and limits of validity measured in nits of max-content-light-level.
-This will then be processed internally.
+This plugin uses the metadata from the RPU file to compose the DolbyVision HDR picture out of the Base Layer (BL) and Enhancement Layer (EL).
+Display Management (DM) metadata will not be processed.
+It is however possible to use level 1 maximal pixel brightness data from DM by providing a collection of LUTs and limits of validity measured in nits of max-content-light-level.
+These will then be processed internally.
 (The LUT processing implentation is based on: https://github.com/sekrit-twc/timecube).
 ```
 bl=DGSource("blclip.dgi")
 el=DGSource("elclip.dgi")